nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 This should take some time and in the end you should see the resounding "BUILD SUCCESSFUL".

 Before we open CloudSim in Eclipse, we need make a few settings in the IDE.
-By default Eclipse comes with an embedded installation of Maven, which is different that the one on the operating system.
+By default, Eclipse comes with an embedded installation of Maven, which is different that the one on the operating system.
 We need to tell Eclipse to use the already installed one.
-Otherwise building from the IDE and the terminal will be two different things.
+Otherwise, building from the IDE and the terminal will be two different things.
 You can skip the next step if you have already done this.
 If not go to <u>Window</u> -> <u>Preferences</u> -> <u>Maven</u> -> <u>Installations</u>
 and add the location of your maven installation: